 Alper is President of the European Leadership University, a next-generation university in Europe linking education and employment with a focus on leadership development.
 ELU is setting the future of education.
 Founding Partner of MCT, the leading management development and organisational change consultancy to clients like Saudi Telecom, TEB-BNP Paribas, Vodafone, Turkcell, and Janssen.

-On this call, we will discuss how to grow opportunities and what got Peers from 1 MM to 50 MM ARR.
-Discover what Digital Transformation Execs are looking for and how to reach them in 2021.
+On this call, we will discuss your growth opportunities and challenges.
+Discover how to reach Digital Transformation Execs in 2021 and explore what got Peers from 1 MM to 50 MM ARR.